the-technat/technat.dev/README.md

 We only use Linux for our task.
 Either Ubuntu or Flatcat Linux are prefered.
 But in general the following three requirements are all we need:
 - console access via provider's website/portal (password saved in akeyless)
+- ssh access via tailscale ssh
 - as few "security-group" like features as possible, we use cilim's host-firewall later on
-- optional SSH access via tailscale
+- networking doesn't matter as long as outgoing traffic is not blocked

 ### Level of services